-During the 60s, several European aircraft manufacturers had drawn up competitive designs for a new aircraft to compete with Us aircraft, but they were all too aware of the risks of such an endeavor.
+During the 60s, several European aircraft manufacturers had drawn up competitive designs for new aircraft to compete with US aircraft.
+Still, they were all too aware of the risks of such an endeavor.
 The European industry began to understand that cooperation was the key to producing an aircraft capable of transporting 100 or more passengers at low cost over short to medium distances.

 The Formation of Airbus Industrie GIE

 Negotiations soon began on a European collaborative approach, and the major European airlines discussed their requirements informally at the 1965 Paris Air Show for a new ‘Airbus.’
 Five years later, Airbus Industrie GIE was set up as a consortium of European aviation firms formed to compete with American manufacturers.